Investing, Investing Basics

 Eligible Canadian residents will be able to contribute $8,000 annually, up to a total lifetime contribution limit of $40,000.
 If you overcontribute by mistake, there is a 1% penalty tax charged for any over contributions.

-The annual contribution limit will apply on a calendar basis and, unlike RRSPs, contributions made within the first 60 days of the subsequent calendar will count towards that current tax year.
+The annual contribution limit applies on a calendar year basis.
+Unlike RRSPs, contributions made in the first 60 days of the following calendar year cannot be applied to the previous tax year.

 Like RRSP contributions, you’re not required to claim the FHSA deduction in the tax year that the contribution is made.
 Rather, the contribution amount can be carried forward indefinitely and deducted in a later tax year, which may make sense if you expect to be in a higher tax bracket in a future year.